A wet-dry vac tackles the toughest messes

 General purpose wet-dry vacuums

 For most home users, a consumer-grade general-purpose wet-dry vac offers the best balance of power and portability.
-These vaccuums provide plenty of suction power for home and light workshop duty, and most come with a decent assortment of accessories.
+These vacuums provide plenty of suction power for home and light workshop duty, and most come with a decent assortment of accessories.
 Their biggest drawbacks are high noise and a bit of dust in the exhaust.
 Consumer-grade wet-dry vacs vary in price based mainly on size.
 The smallest wet-dry vacuums, with a stated capacity of 5 to 10 gallons, cost between $40 and $100.
 Medium-sized models of 12 to 14 gallons range from $70 to $120.
 The highest capacity wet-dry vacs can hold 15 to 20 gallons and typically cost $100 to $175.
-Along with size, factors that affect the price include performance, features and included accessories.
+Along with size, factors that affect the price include performance, features, and included accessories.

 Tool-triggered shop vacuums